gwdetchar/gwdetchar/docs/omega/index.rst

    gwdetchar-omega -i L1 1126259461.5

-For a full explanation of the available command-line argument and options, you can run
+For a full explanation of the available command-line arguments and options, you can run

 .. command-output:: gwdetchar-omega --help